Does the corporate member of my FCA-regulated LLP need an audit?

 To qualify as a small group, the whole worldwide group must meet two out of the three following criteria for two years in a row:

 In the first year that two of the three size criteria are exceeded, the group will remain 'small'.
-If in the following year the size criteria is exceeded again, the group will no longer be classified as small.
+If, in the following year, the size criteria are exceeded again, the group will no longer be classified as small.
 If there is no previous year (e.g. the parent of the group is newly incorporated), the group will be small provided it meets the size criteria in the current year.

 If your corporate member is a subsidiary of a UK parent company, and that UK parent company prepares consolidated audited accounts that include the corporate member company, then there is an exemption available if the parent guarantees the liabilities of the UK subsidiary company (s479A exemption).
 There is no concept of an 'ineligible group' and no limit on the size of a company for the purposes of this exemption.